daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us021/03.design/Readme.md

 According to the taken rationale, the conceptual classes promoted to software classes are:

-* Organization
+* ToDoList
 * Task
+* GreenSpaceRepository
+* GreenSpace

 Other software classes (i.e. Pure Fabrication) identified:

-* CreateTaskUI
+* AddEntryToDoListUI
-* CreateTaskController
+* AddEntryToDoListController

 ## 3.2.
 Sequence Diagram (SD)